-Covered Individuals must act impartially in performing their duties at all times.
+Covered Individuals must act impartially in carrying out their duties at all times.
 This means Covered Individuals must conduct themselves in an unbiased and neutral manner and treat all matters with impartiality and objectivity.

-2.4 Confidentiality of information
+Confidentiality of information 2.4

 Given the confidential information IAC receives and handles, Covered Individuals must respect and protect records and information, using it only for work related to IAC and not for personal gain.